svnesbo/alpide_its_sim/doc/pages/overview.md

-# Alpide Dataflow Model Description
+# Alpide Model Description

 The top-level Alpide class inherits from the PixelMatrix class, and it has an instance of the TopReadoutUnit (TRU) class and 32 instances of the RegionReadoutUnit (RRU) class.

 At the top-level, and in the TRU and RRU classes, the logic is implemented using a combination of SystemC and regular C++ functions, but mainly SystemC.
 But the PixelMatrix class and its members are implemented purely in C++.

 ## Alpide
 The Alpide top-level object has an interface that is a combination of SystemC ports and regular C++ functions.
 It provides a relatively convenient and minimalistic interface for the user, only a few SystemC signals needs to be defined, and setting pixels in the class is done with some pretty straightforward C++ functions.